Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 13.3 Telecommunication services supplied up to 31 October 2017

-With one exception, B2C telecommunications services were subject to UK VAT when supplied to UK residents or used and enjoyed in the UK by visitors from countries outside the EU.
+With one exception, B2C telecommunications services were subject to UK VAT when supplied to UK residents or used and enjoyed in the UK by visitors from countries outside the UK.
 Examples included public payphones and charges for calls made from hotel rooms.
 But, elements of telecommunications services used in the UK were ignored if they were:

 - used by a non-EU temporary visitor